 - What alternative careers are teachers qualified for?
 What qualifications do I already have?

-Other things to consider when looking for alternative careers for teachers: smaller companies, startups, mom and pops – these are more at-risk and more likely to pump the breaks on hires and start dates.
-Larger companies on the “Industries to Consider” list are a safer bet at this time.
+Some things to consider when looking for alternative careers for teachers: smaller companies, startups, mom and pops – these are more at-risk and more likely to pump the breaks on hires and start dates.

 Industries to Consider